Infinite loop: Multi-party loops

 An infinite loop may be caused by several entities interacting.
 Consider a server that always replies with an error message if it does not understand the request.
 Even if there is no possibility for an infinite loop within the server itself, a system comprising two of them (A and B) may loop endlessly: if A receives a message of unknown type from B, then A replies with an error message to B; if B does not understand the error message, it replies to A with its own error message; if A does not understand the error message from B, it sends yet another error message, and so on.

-One common example of such situation is an email loop.
-An example of an email loop is if someone receives mail from a no reply inbox, but their auto-response is on.
-They will reply to the no reply inbox, triggering the "this is a no reply inbox" response.
-This will be sent to the user, who then sends an auto reply to the no-reply inbox, and so on and so forth.
+One common example of such a situation is an email loop.
+An example of an email loop is if someone receives mail from a no-reply inbox, but their auto-response is on.
+They will reply to the no-reply inbox, triggering the "this is a no-reply inbox" response.
+This will be sent to the user, who then sends an auto-reply to the no-reply inbox, and so on and so forth.